I am a big cinephile, but I wasn’t always good at watching films back to back.

-The audience that interacts with the site gets a special referral link that can be shared on social media platforms.
-The system gives them points for every referral they make and it ranks them on a leaderboard.
+The audience interacting with the site gets a special referral link that can be shared on social media platforms.
+The system gives them points for every referral they make, and it ranks them on a leaderboard.

 These prizes are usually awarded to those who’ve got the most points, making the whole process quite fun and competitive.

 ProdPad is a product management platform that assists product managers in developing solid product strategies that lead to business growth and success.

 Product managers love and use ProdPad since it allows them to gather and manage ideas, and track them in a clear and visual product roadmap that their teams can follow and understand.

 They have also incorporated a number of gamification methods into their user journey.
 Let’s take a look at some of them.

 Do you ever wish you could prolong your free trial process when it’s about to end?
 Yeah, me too.